LatentFM: A Latent Flow Matching Approach for Generative Medical Image Segmentation: Method

 Once the conditional FM model is trained, a segmentation map \( S_1 \) is obtained by integrating the velocity field:

 Furthermore, multiple segmentation samples can be generated by drawing different source samples \( \{ S_0^{(i)} \}_{i=1}^n \) and propagating each through the learned flow:

-The variability among the set \( \{ S_1^{(i)} \}_{i=1}^n \) can be quantified using the pixel-wise variance, which provides a confidence map reflecting the model’s uncertainty.
+The variability among the set \( \{ S_1^{(i)} \}_{i=1}^n \) can be quantified using the pixel-wise variance, which provides a confidence map reflecting the uncertainty in the segmentation process.
 In addition, by thresholding the averaged predictions at \( 0.5 \), we obtain the ensemble segmentation mask, yielding a more stable and reliable final prediction.